Undergraduate Education at The University of Tulsa

 - Apply a process-based approach to achieve successful written communication.

-All incoming undergraduates must complete, place out of, or show proficiency in MATH 1083 Contemporary Mathematics or another basic mathematics course certified by the University Curriculum Committee such as MATH 1093 Mathematics with Applications , MATH 1103 Basic Calculus , or MATH 1163 Pre-calculus Mathematics .
+All incoming undergraduates must complete, place out of, or show proficiency in a basic mathematics course certified by the University Curriculum Committee such as MATH 1083 Contemporary Mathematics , MATH 1143 Mathematical Functions , MATH 1163 Pre-calculus Mathematics , or STAT 2013 Introduction to Statistics .
 Total: 0-3 hours.

 Bachelor of Science students have additional requirements in math and computer science or computer applications.
 For specific requirements of each degree program, consult the appropriate collegiate advising office.

 Students who complete the mathematics core requirements will be able to:

 - Demonstrate independent learning of mathematics by connecting math concepts and problem-solving skills to solve new problems.

 - Demonstrate critical thinking of mathematics by exploring examples, posing questions, and analyzing results.

 - Communicate ideas and solutions effectively using mathematical vocabulary, notations, and technology.